UW-GAC/QCpipeline/README.txt

 > snp_filt.py --email user@uw.edu snp_filt.config
 use option --MAconc for minor allele concordance

-Allele frequency, mendelian errors, and dupSNP will be run using the filtered subject-level netCDF.
+Allele frequency, mendelian errors, and dupSNP will be run using the filtered subject-level netCDF/GDS.

 use option --dupSNP for duplicate SNP discordance - snp annotation needs a column with integer ids for duplicate SNPs (and NA for